NordicESMhub/climate-data-tutorial/_episodes/03-visualization-python.md

 ~~~
 {: .output}

+This file contains monthly averaged data from January 1850 to December 2005.
-The variable for precipitation is name **pr** so let's look at its metadata:
+In CMIP the variable name for precipitation flux is called **pr**, so let's look at the metadata:

 ~~~
 print(dset.pr)